mcsrainbow/mcsrainbow.github.io/en/2026/07/the-tall-coworker-on-the-night-shift/index.md

 In the dream, I occasionally worked the night shift.
 Leaving work before dawn required walking through a long, dark corridor shaped like an L. It was terrifying, and I could only get through it by constantly psyching myself up.

 Then I met a tall coworker who also worked nights.
 Lacking technical skills, he mainly did it to earn money and worked way more shifts than me.
-Yet, I was drawn to his positive, street smart, slightly rogue energy.
+But he is very positive, with a street-smart, slightly rogue energy.
 To brave that creepy corridor, he would livestream his walk, turning it into a fast paced parkour run.
 The experience stacked the thrill with the intense excitement of finally nearing the exit.
 I watched his streams and was completely fascinated.

 Wanting to know him better, I joined a colleague barbecue and ran into him again.
 Unlike my lazy, overweight self, he was lean and muscular.
 I joked that his night shifts must prevent his food from digesting properly and turning into fat, which was why he stayed so thin.
 Talking further, I realized he excelled in everything except tech skills.
 He had a great mindset, a fit body, and a close relationship with his wife and kids.
 He was a truly dedicated family man working grueling night shifts to provide for them.